kunitoki/popsicle/README.rst

 Example usage
 -------------

-A single 70 lines long script is better than thousand of words:
+A single 80 lines script is better than thousand of words:

 .. code-block:: python